 Dr Paul Warwick

-Paul is the Centre for Sustainable Futures Lead at Plymouth Univeristy.
+Paul is the Centre for Sustainable Futures Lead at the University of Plymouth.
 He is responsible for supporting curriculum development, pedagogic change and participatory research relating to exploring the potential for sustainability education within Higher Education.

 Paul has worked for twelve years within Higher Education taking a leading role in developing a variety of educational innovation and reform initiatives primarily concerned with Citizenship Education and Education for Sustainable Development (ESD).